-EQSCI 050 Groom Elite I
+EQSCI 008 Groom Elite I (3)

-Groom Eite I
+Groom Elite I

-EQSCI 050 prepares students for entry levels jobs in the racing industry.
-The course covers horse care skills that are essential o effective racing programs such as horse health, stable management, feeding, and race day activities.
-The course is part of a two-part series that prepares students for Groom Elit Certification.
+EQSCI 008 prepares students for entry level jobs in the racing industry.
+The course covers horse care skills that are essential to effective racing programs such as horse health, stable management, feeding, and race day activities.
+The course is part of a two-part series that prepares students for Groom Elite Certification.